groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.2.3 =
+* HOT FIX Funnels can't be added to the database.

 = 2.2.2 =
 * HOT FIX `queued_id` column not added to events table in some installations.
 * FIXED Broadcast send time showing in UTC0 in new dashboard.